angular-ui/ui-scroll/README.md

 ## jqLiteExtras service

-This service implements some DOM element methods of jQuery which are currently not implemented in jQlite, namely
+This service implements some DOM element methods of jQuery which are currently not implemented in jqLite, namely

 * before(elem)
 * height() and height(value)